prodriguez-xprt/ProductAndStock/README.md

 This backend application is created to allow the management of product stock.
 We store products and all the transactions, differentiating if they are from selling or re-stocking.

-Next, yo uare going to see how you can execute all the requests:
+Next, you are going to see how you can execute all the requests: